Social Learning with Endogenous Information and the Countervailing Effects of Homophily: Introduction

-On the plus side, homophily improves learning by enabling individuals to gain more insights from friends' experiences.
-Observing someone similar succeed—--such as admission to a particular graduate program--—provides more relevant information than observing the outcome for someone with a different background.
+On the plus side, homophily can improve the relevance of information that individuals obtain from friends' experiences.
+Observing that someone with similar preferences, background and skills has a positive experience---such as getting into and enjoying a particular graduate education program---can provide more relevant information than observing the outcome for someone with different preferences, background and skills.
 For example, \cite{porter2020gender} show that female role models are influential in determining other female students' major choices. \cite{sorensen2006social} shows that employees learn more about health plan choices from colleagues with similar backgrounds, \cite{conley2010learning} show that farmers learn more about agricultural techniques when their peers have a similar wealth level, and \cite{malmendier2022information} examine the influence of who communicates information on decisions of vaccine adoption among other things (see also the seminal work by \cite{katzl1955}).
-Thus, homophily can improve the {\sl quality} of information that someone gets from their network.
+Thus, homophily can improve the \textit{quality} of information that someone gets from their network.

 On the minus side, homophily can lead a person to learn only about a limited set of choices.
 Moreover, this can lead to inefficiencies via the impact it has on endogenous information generation.
-If a person's friends are from predominately one group, and they tend to make the same choice, then that person ends up learning about that choice, but not about others.
+If a person's friends are predominantly from a group with similar preferences and information, and they herd on the same choice, then that person ends up only learning about that choice and not about other choices.
 For example, many investors invest disproportionately in domestic equities, ignoring the benefits of diversifying into foreign equities \citep*{frenchp1991}.\footnote{This behavior is not easily explained by direct barriers, e.g., transaction costs and capital controls \citep*{AHEARNE2004}.
-Information asymmetries and lower resulting posterior/residual risk seem to be key drivers of such biases \citep*{AHEARNE2004,veldkamp2009,PORTES2005}.} Therefore, homophilistic groups of people can end up (rationally) herding on inefficient decisions because those are the ones about which they have the best information.
+Information asymmetries and lower resulting posterior/residual risk seem to be key drivers of such biases \citep*{AHEARNE2004,veldkamp2009,PORTES2005}.} Therefore, homophilous groups of people can end up (rationally) herding on inefficient decisions because those are the ones about which they have the best information.
 This then feeds back and becomes persistent.
 Thus, homophily can limit the endogenous {\sl quantity and diversity} of information available to people from their social networks.